GreenNet web projects are all about planning, designing, building and hosting websites that work for you and the issues you’re working on.

 Sites are hosted on our renewably powered servers at a colocation centre in London.
 Overnight, weekly, monthly and six monthly backups are made onsite and offsite.
 See our server hosting page for more detail on GN’s hosting service.

 Each web project is individually priced according to the development work necessary to build the site.
-Costs are always based on GreenNet’s daily rate of £395 plus VAT.
+Costs are always based on GreenNet’s hourly rate of £75 plus VAT.

 Prices for recent projects have looked like this..